oar-team/kameleon/docs/source/grid5000_tutorial.rst

 ==================

-This tutorial will introduce Kameleon, a tool to build software appliances that can be deployed on different infrastructures such as: virtualization, cloud computing, baremetal, etc.
+This tutorial will introduce Kameleon, a tool to build software appliances that can be deployed on using different technologies such as: virtualization, cloud computing, baremetal, etc.
 It targets an important activity in Grid'5000 which is the customization of the experimental environments.

 ---------------